serokell/blog-posts/Alex and Happy Part 2/article.md

 Additionally, it's recommended to use left recursion instead of right recursion, so we'd use `arguments argument` in the code above.
 You would then call `reverse $1` (assuming `$1` is our list) or use a `Seq` to have the correct order.
-This is because Happy can parse left recursions more efficiently, as LR requires O(n) stack space for right recursion and only O(1) for left recursion.
+This is because Happy can parse left recursions more efficiently – LR requires O(n) stack space for right recursion and only O(1) for left recursion.
 See [2.2 Parsing sequences](https://monlih.github.io/happy-docs/#_sec_sequences) in the Happy user guide for more information.
 So let's also change this!

 ```happy
 many_rev(p)